david-hammond/myquarto/README.md

 ### Customize

 1. **Add Your Logos**
-   - Replace `wv.png` with your client's logo
+   - Replace `client-logo.png` with your client's logo
-   - Replace `iep.png` with your agency logo
+   - Replace `my-logo.png` with your organization logo

 2. **Update Site Configuration**